antfu-collective/importx/README.md

 Use [`bundle-require`](https://github.com/egoist/bundle-require) to import the module.
 It uses `esbuild` to bundle the entry module, saves it to a temporary file, and then imports it.

+#### Pros

+- Get the file list of module dependencies.
+Helpful for hot-reloading or manifest generation.

 #### Limitations

 - It creates a temporary bundle file on importing (will external `node_modules`).
 - Can be inefficient where there are many TypeScript modules in the import tree.
+- Always import a new module, does not support module cache.

 ## Sponsors